 Every agent or editor asks for different specifics.
-Some will want a hard copy query with a full page synopsis (read this post for how to write one) and either 5-50 pages as a sample of the manuscript itself.
+Some will want a hard copy query with a full page synopsis and between 5-50 pages as a sample of the manuscript itself.
 Do your research – check their query rules on the submissions section of their website before sending anything off.

 Finish off by saying whether or not you also have a full proposal ready or the full manuscript.
 Also add whether or not the manuscript has been assessed or professionally edited.

 A word about branding, social media and queries

 Your outcome from your query is to get a full request for manuscript (or even partial, then a full).
 Their dream outcome is a book that’s going to sell like hotcakes.

 Never forget that agents and publishers are in sales.